 This option is best if you wish to quickly remove all credentials from a device, completely preventing anyone from opening the device.
-If you want to remove access to the device only temporarily (less than a week), consider using the Lock a Device endpoint instead.
+If you want to remove access to the device only temporarily (less than a week), consider using the Lockdown a Device endpoint instead.

 - Use the Modify Device Credentials endpoint and pass an empty credentials array to overwrite all passes without having to specify each pass you want to delete.